jesperstroem/U-Sleep-for-RBD-PD/README.md

 ## Dataloading and training of U-Sleep with PyTorch Lightning
 This submodule adds the use of a PyTorch Lightning module to train, finetune or predict with U-Sleep.

-The following example shows how to start training, validating and testing.
+The following example shows how to train, validate and test.
-It is entirely plausible to remove the training&validation step or the test step, depending on your needs.
+It is entirely possible to remove either the fitting step or the test step, depending on your needs.

 After training, model weights are saved into the "lighting_logs" folder.
+Test results are saved to a folder of your choice.

 ```python
 import torch